A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Proof of Theorem

 Without loss of generality, we may assume that there is a single matching category ($\mathcal M = 1$).
 (If there is more than one matching category, apply the following argument to each category separately.)
-Then the dataset $\xd$ (disregarding the order of the records) can be represented as the matrix $C(\xd) = [n_{hs}^{\xd}]$.
+Then the data set $\xd$ (disregarding the order of the records) can be represented as the matrix $C(\xd) = [n_{hs}^{\xd}]$.

 We will need the following result ($*$) whose proof is straightforward: For any $\xd'', \xd''' \in \X$, the matrix $C(\xd'') - C(\xd''') = [n_{hs}^{\xd''} - n_{hs}^{\xd'''}]$ has zero row- and column-sums if and only if $\xd'' \in \D_{\cswap}(\xd''')$.
 Moreover, $\xd'' \in \D_{\cswap}(\xd''')$ implies $\xd_0'' \in \D_{\cswap}(\xd'''_0)$ and $C(\xd'') - C(\xd''') = C(\xd''_0) - C(\xd'''_0)$.